Swrve/swrve-android-sdk/README.md

 How to build the SDK
 --------------------
-In the SwrveSDK or SwrveGoogleSDK folder run the following command:
+To build the Swrve aar library aar, run the following command from the SwrveSDk folder:
-`gradlew clean build assemble publish`
+`../gradlew clean build assemble`
+This will generate the aar library in the build/outputs/aar folder.
+Use `google` aar for push related campaigns.

 Contributing
 ------------